HNK Solicitors HNK Solicitors

 The ICO is at pains to stress that the kind of data exposed in the Suffolk Police breach merits special consideration.
 In their public guidance, they state: “information about victims or witnesses is likely to be sensitive or high risk, and you should take particular care when processing it. […] Processing such sensitive data creates significant risks to the privacy and wellbeing of the individuals concerned.”

-The Suffolk Police data breaches offer a clear example of these risks.
-Exposing victims’ and witnesses information in this manner could pose an immediate risk to their safety, as well as having a broader impact on their health and well-being.
+The Suffolk Police data breach offers a clear example of these risks.
+Exposing victims’ information in this manner could pose an immediate risk to their safety, as well as having a broader impact on their health and well-being.

 The right to seek compensation for a data breach